 Ernest Hemingway wasn’t just an American icon, he was a Key West icon.
 The famed literary giant spent much of his time on the island, living in the Spanish colonial on Whitehead.
 There he penned some of his most successful novels, like A Farewell to Arms and Death in the Afternoon.

 Every July it’s Key West tradition to celebrate Hemingway, commemorating his birthday with the week-long festival Hemingway Days.
-Hemingway Days is a culmination of all things Papa, from cultural events, fishing tournaments, and of course, parties.
-And if you’re visiting Key West from July 18 to 23, 2017, it’s an especially fun way brush up on your Hemingway knowledge and see the island at the same time.
+Hemingway Days is a culmination of all things Papa, with cultural events, fishing tournaments, look-alike contests, and more.
+If you’re visiting Key West from July 16-21, it’s an especially fun way to brush up on your Hemingway knowledge and see the island at the same time.

 Here are the events you can’t miss at Hemingway Days 2019:

 Considering that Papa Hemingway was an avid angler, it only makes sense that the annual Key West Marlin Tournament is held during Hemingway Days.
 The tournament is three days of fishing, with evening weigh-ins at the Stock Island Marina Village.
 First-prize winners take home $25,000 in cash.